What do the language learning methods used by the world's top polyglots all have in common?

 Even though each polyglot has their own specific method, I found that there are many overlaps.
 From these interviews, I've been able to extract three main methods:

-We'll get into the details of these methods later in the post.
+We'll get into the details of these methods first.
 The post is structured as follows (if you want to skip ahead, just click the section that interests you):

 Olly usually starts by getting a textbook and he works through that textbook until he gets a solid foundation.